 There is constant movement at the Millrose Games.
 High school athletes, spectators, and event coordinators mill around like commuters at a subway station at rush hour.
 Music amps the races.
 There’s plenty to look at, and many were likely unaware of the emergency.

 As 3000m runners continued racing around the track, Campbell was getting CPR on the infield.
 There was a smattering of applause when a witness said that Campbell was breathing.
 But he still seemed unconscious.

 Emergency workers surrounded the athlete.
 More time passed.
-Campbell, with an oxygen mask on his face, was taken on a stretcher to the hospital across the street.
+Campbell, oxygen mask on his face, was rolled on a stretcher to the hospital across the street.

 A football athlete, being carted off the field after a horrible collision, often gives a thumbs-up to assure the audience he is okay.
-Campbell was breathing and in good hands, but there was no such reassuring signal.
+Campbell was breathing, but there was no such reassuring signal.

 Unlike nearly all track events, the Millrose Games is nationally televised.
 To keep the Wanamaker Miles within that live televised window, the order of events was shuffled and the show went on.
 Some of the planet’s fastest women and men over the half mile and mile took the track.
 If aware of the medical emergency, perhaps they ran with more urgency still.
 Time is precious.

 Careers in the NFL are generally short, Tom Brady being the exception, not the rule, and the same is true in distance running.
 Keeping injuries at bay is a monumental challenge in both sports, and simply making a living is difficult for most runners.